Teacher Training at New Hall

 How does teacher training at New Hall work?

-Graduates who are keen to train as teachers are able to apply for a one-year training contract as a Graduate Teacher at New Hall.
+Graduates who are keen to train as teachers can apply for a one-year training contract as a Graduate Teacher at New Hall.
 In addition to the salary offered for this post, and accommodation for those trainees who are attached to a boarding house, the School fully funds the cost of the training.

 Each trainee is provided with a mentor for the academic year who supports them in completing the PGCE (with QTS).
 All of the New Hall mentors are outstanding teachers with significant skills and experience; many of the mentors are Heads of Department and/or members of the Senior Leadership Team.
 The mentor acts as a supportive guide to the trainee, modelling best practice and meeting with them on a weekly basis to guide them through both the theory and practice of the teacher training process.
 Trainees will have the opportunity to observe a range of teachers in order to observe best practice and develop the skills of effective pedagogy.